slsa-framework/slsa/docs/spec/v1.1/levels.md

 L0 represents the lack of a Source level.
 Projects are L0 by definition before adopting SLSA.

 <dt> Intended for <dd>
-Experimental Projects, or other Projects early in their lifecycle.
+Experimental projects, or other projects early in their lifecycle.

 <dt> Requirements <dd>
 N/A